Arnaldo Diaz Vazquez, Ph.D.

-Dr. Arnaldo Díaz Vázquez is the Assistant Dean for Diversity for the Graduate School of Biomedical Sciences at UT Southwestern Medical Center.
-Dr. Díaz Vázquez received his Bachelor of Science degree from the University of Puerto Rico, Rio Piedras, and his Ph.D. degree in Biochemistry from Texas A&M University.
-After completing his Ph.D., Dr. Díaz Vázquez completed postdoctoral training in cancer pharmacology in the Blair Laboratory at the University of Pennsylvania Perelman School of Medicine.
+Dr. Arnaldo Diaz Vazquez is an Associate Dean at the UT Southwestern Graduate School of Biomedical Sciences and Assistant Professor in the Department of Pharmacology.
+Dr. Diaz Vazquez received a BS in Chemistry from the University of Puerto Rico, Rio Piedras, and a Ph.D. in Biochemistry from Texas A&M University.
+After completing his Ph.D., Dr. Diaz Vazquez completed postdoctoral training in cancer pharmacology in the Blair Laboratory at the University of Pennsylvania Perelman School of Medicine.

 - AAMC GREAT (Graduate Research Education and Training) Group (2021)